-With direct response marketing, you know which ads received a response.
-You know how many sales you’ve received from each one.
+With direct response marketing, you know which ads received a response and how many sales you got from each one.
 As a result, you can measure the effectiveness of each ad.

-Now you can drop or change ads that are not giving you a return on investment.
+Now you can drop or change ads that aren’t performing.

-But what is my point?
-Measuring, managing and improving your key marketing numbers (ever so slightly) will impact the result.
+So measuring, managing and improving your key marketing numbers will impact the result.

 3. direct response ads use compelling headlines & sales copy.

 Direct response marketing has a compelling message of strong interest to your chosen prospects.

 It uses attention-grabbing headlines with persuasive sales copy that is “salesmanship in print.”

 Often the ad looks more like an editorial than an advertisement (hence making it at least three times more likely to get read).

 4. direct response targets a specific audience or niche.